The National Curriculum for maths aims to ensure that all pupils:

 More information on what the "jargon" means can be found at this site.

-In Key Stage one children learn in a real and practical way.
+At The Grange children learn in a real and practical way.
 They will be learning to think about the methods they use for solving problems individually, in groups and as a class.
 They will be talking about their methods and using pictures, lists and tables to present their results.

 Take a look at the bottom of this page and on the "Maths Zone" page for some ideas on how you can help your child become more confident with their Maths.